 Early childhood education sets the foundation for how children grow into lifelong learners.
 This process starts with communication, which leads to interpersonal relations and helps them flourish in the classroom and beyond.
 Those entrusted with giving our youngest students the proper tools must stay current on all research within this context to offer the best learning outcomes.

-The University of Mount Saint Vincent’s online Master of Science (MS) in Early Childhood Education and Special Education (Dual Certification Birth-Grade 2) program equips educators with the knowledge and skills to teach early learners critical communication skills.
+The University of Mount Saint Vincent’s online Master of Science MS Childhood Education (Grades 1 to 6) and Special Education (All Grades – PreK to Grade 12) Dual Certification program equips educators with the knowledge and skills to teach early learners critical communication skills.

 Why Communication Skills Are Vital at This Stage of Development